expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 /** @type {import('remark-expressive-code').RemarkExpressiveCodeOptions} */
 const remarkExpressiveCodeOptions = {
-  // You can set this to any of the themes bundled with Shiki,
+  // You can use any of the themes bundled with Shiki by name,
   // specify a path to JSON theme file, or pass an instance
   // of the `ExpressiveCodeTheme` class here:
-  theme: 'nord',
+  themes: ['dracula', 'solarized-light'],
 }

 /** @type {import('next').NextConfig} */